Montezuma-Cortez School District No. Re-1

 How many schools are in Montezuma-Cortez School District No. Re-1?

-Montezuma-Cortez School District No. Re-1 has 10 schools, including 2 high, 1 middle, 6 elementary, 1 other.
+Montezuma-Cortez School District No. Re-1 has 10 schools, including 2 high, 1 middle, 6 elementary, 1 combined.
 Total enrollment is 2,449 students.

 How much does Montezuma-Cortez School District No. Re-1 spend per student?